Zelenskyy pushes for Ukraine support at European leaders’ summit in Moldova

 Other summit participants include German Chancellor Olaf Scholz, French President Emmanuel Macron and U.K. Prime Minister Rishi Sunak.

-Scholz and Macron will join European Council President Michel for one of the summit’s major meetings: discussions with the leaders of Armenia and Azerbaijan, two former Soviet Caucasian neighbor nations that have fought wars over a contested territory.
+Scholz and Macron joined European Council President Charles Michel for one of the summit’s major meetings: discussions with the leaders of Armenia and Azerbaijan, two former Soviet Caucasian neighbor nations that have fought wars over a contested territory.

-That territory, Nagorno-Karabakh, was the site of a conflict between Armenia and Azerbaijan in 2020 that killed more than 6,000 people.
-The war ended in a Russia-brokered armistice under which Armenia relinquished territories surrounding the region.

-Nagorno-Karabakh lies within Azerbaijan, but ethnic Armenian forces backed by Armenia had controlled the region and surrounding territories since 1994.
-Recent negotiations between the two nations over the territory have raised hopes that a breakthrough could come at the Moldova summit.
+Recent negotiations between the two nations over the territorial dispute had raised hopes that a breakthrough could come at the Moldova summit.
+But following the talks, a new round of negotiations was announced for July in Brussels.

-Another lighting rod will be the recent flareup in ethnic tensions between neighboring Serbia and Kosovo, whose leaders arrived at the summit Thursday morning.
+Also on the agenda was the recent flareup in ethnic tensions between neighboring Serbia and Kosovo, whose leaders attended the summit.
 NATO has announced it will send 700 more troops to northern Kosovo to help quell violent protests after clashes with ethnic Serbs there left 30 international soldiers wounded this week.

 The latest violence in the region has stirred fear of a renewal of the 1998-99 conflict in Kosovo that claimed more than 10,000 lives, left more than 1 million people homeless and resulted in a NATO peacekeeping mission that has lasted nearly a quarter of a century.